riccardotorre/DNNLikelihood_dev/docs/histfactory/usage.rst

 We give here a brief introduction to the use of the :class:`Histfactory <DNNLikelihood.Histfactory>` class.
 Refer to the full class documentation for more details.

-The first time a :class:`Histfactory <DNNLikelihood.Histfactory>` object is created, the :argument:`workspace_folder` argument, corresponding to the folder containing the histfactory workspace, needs to be specified.
+The first time a :class:`Histfactory <DNNLikelihood.Histfactory>` object is created, the :argument:`workspace_folder <Histfactory.workspace_folder>` argument,
+corresponding to the folder containing the histfactory workspace, needs to be specified.
 All other input arguments have a default value that may need to be changed (see :ref:`Arguments documentation <histfactory_arguments>`).
 Optionally, the user may specify the argument
-:argument:`output_folder` containing the path (either relative or absolute) to a folder where output files will be saved and the argument
+:argument:`output_folder <Histfactory.output_folder>` containing the path (either relative or absolute) to a folder where output files will be saved and the argument
-:argument:`name` with the name of the object (which is otherwise automatically generated).
+:argument:`name <Histfactory.name>` with the name of the object (which is otherwise automatically generated).

 A basic initialization code is